emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 there were no plans by implementors to use it.

 Text was added on recommendations for inner and outer identities.

+[](#oops) was added late in the document lifecycle, in order to document accidental behavior which could result in interability issues.

 # Appendix A Evaluation against Tunnel-Based EAP Method Requirements
 {:numbered="false"}